 It is important to note that when I ideated this challenge I was 252 pounds.
 The highlights are as follows: I gave the project a name — The Burrito Project, dropped sixty pounds, finished the Ironman New Zealand, and opened RockIt Burrito (there are obviously quite a few more details but condensed here for the sake of brevity… although if interested you can read an extensive recap of my Ironman New Zealand race experience here).
 Through this chain of events I developed an affinity for destination endurance races, and this borderline addiction has led to over twenty marathons, four iron distance events, and travel to every continent.

 During this time period I also began studying the work of Charles Garfield and personally working with Redbull’s peak performance coach Dr. Mike Gervais.
-After these two influences I was hooked on studying performance optimization.
+After learning from these two influences I was hooked on studying performance optimization.
 The parallels between organizational / executive / entrepreneurial peak performance and sport performance made it easy to dive into learning about both in tandem.
 I began absorbing as much material as I could get my hands on.
 I enrolled and successfully completed the University of California at Los Angeles Fitness Certificate Program.
 I became American College of Sports Medicine certified, a member of APA’s Division 47, as well as a charter member of the International Positive Psychology Association.
 Anything I could do to contribute to the conversation and growing movement of lifelogging, quantified self, and performance optimization I did it.